Palau national football team

 The Palau national football team represents Palau in international football.
 The team is not affiliated with FIFA or a local confederation.
 The team play their home games at the PCC Track and Field Stadium in the town of Koror City.
-Currently, the side is ranked as the second worst national team in the world by the Elo rating system.
+Currently, the side is ranked second-lowest in the world by the Elo rating system.The rating for the team is 225th globally.

 History

 Palau hosted and competed in the Micronesian Games in 1998, in which they finished third.
 In the tournament, teams were 9-a-side and the matches were 80 minutes in duration and were played on a pitch which was below regulation size.
 In addition to their first team, Palau also fielded a team consisting of Bangladeshis living on the island.
 They reached the final in the Micronesian Games in 2014, where the team's trip was partly covered by internet crowd funding.

 Competitive record

 OFC Nations Cup

 The Palau national football team was affiliated with OFC between 2007 and 2009.
 It is currently not a member of OFC.